 Occasionally a hole may be required to insert a metal construction, polyurethane foam, or other substances that cannot be inserted into the model using existing openings.

-To open a hole, drill a small hole using a drill bit, and then insert a saber saw into the hole and cut away additional material to reach the desired diameter or shape.
-See figures 18-20
+To make a hole, drill a small hole using a drill bit, and then insert a saber saw into the hole and cut away additional material to reach the desired diameter or shape.
+See figures 18-20.